babelouest/hoel/README.md

 ### Installation folder

 By default, the shared library and the header file will be installed in the `/usr/local` location.
-To change this setting, you can modify the `PREFIX` value in the `src/Makefile`.
+To change this setting, you can modify the `DESTDIR` value in the `src/Makefile`.

 # API Documentation